-by which I think you mean—you’ll correct me if I’m wrong—that the arts aren’t really, if we get down to it, necessary.
+—by which I think you mean—you’ll correct me if I’m wrong—that the arts aren’t really, if we get down to it, necessary.

-With that, I’m inclined to agree.
-Neither is penicillin, the pine outside my window, gazpacho in Paris, or my seven-year-old agreeing to sit still as the dentist fills her back molar.
+Neither is the pine outside my window, gazpacho in Paris, or my seven-year-old agreeing to sit still as the dentist fills her back molar.

 Saying more probably isn’t necessary, though I told my children, banging on the door, that it is.

 Though you have a point: how far does the Necessity Onion peel?
-And if, brushing the scraps from the cutting board into the bin, I absentmindedly touch my eyes, who will get me to the sink?
+And if, brushing the scraps from the cutting board into the bin, I touch my eyes, who will get me to the sink?

 Still, you’re right: I’m comparing apples and oranges.
 One has a thicker skin.
 One keeps the doctor away, though I’ve heard the other might, too.
 Admittedly, one is juicier.
-But onions, too, when cut, leave an unmistakable residue.
+But onions, too, leave an unmistakable residue.

 Photo via Gaby Altenberger.